vipulnaik/working-drafts/lesswrong/preventing-and-minimizing-collision-injury.md

 wheels, the mechanism of braking is limited by friction, so it's the coefficient of friction times the acceleration due to gravity.

-If your current speed is *v* and your maximum deecleration (magnitude) is *a* the time it takes you to stop is *v/a*.
+If your current speed is *v* and your maximum deceleration (magnitude) is *a* the time it takes you to stop is *v/a*.
 Therefore, holding *a* constant, the time it takes you to stop grows linearly with your speed.
 So, doubling your speed doubles the time it takes you